AdobeDocs/workfront.de-DE/help/quicksilver/planning/general/planning-faq.md

 ## Können wir auch Planungsdaten mithilfe der API abrufen?

 Ja.
 Wir haben bereits eine Planungs-API sowie einen Fusion-Connector zur Verfügung.
-Weitere Informationen finden Sie unter [Adobe Workfront-Planungsmodule](/help/quicksilver/workfront-fusion/apps-and-their-modules/workfront-planning-modules.md).
+Weitere Informationen finden Sie unter [Adobe Workfront Planning modules](/help/quicksilver/workfront-fusion/apps-and-their-modules/workfront-planning-modules.md).
 Die Dokumentation zur Workfront Planning API wird in Kürze verfügbar sein.

 <!--From a Marketing Workspace - is it best to have one master Workspace to use for a Global Marketing team OR is it best to have individual Workspaces for each Business Line, Country, Brand, etc. i saw that we're able to have up to 1000 Workspaces and potentially connect Workspaces. is it possible to link records btwn workspaces?
 Use case would be - allow each product their own workspace, but with shared record types.
 And then would want to see a shared view that combines everything. -->